SNL-WaterPower/WecOptTool-MATLAB/docs/user/optimization.rst

 multiple spectra.
 Finally, the user will need to determine some objective function of interest for the device being studied.

-WecOptTool will use the User inputs to build a set of Data Classes and pass the information to the Solvers.
+WecOptTool will use the User Inputs to build a set of Data Classes and pass the information to the Solvers.
 The Hydrodynamics Solver currently uses Nemoh_ to compute the linear wave-body interaction properties using the boundary element method (BEM).
 The Optimal Control Solver will take the Data Classes to return